 Manually adding user accounts to Nexthink may be a tedious process when many users need access to the Portal and, optionally, to the Finder.
 If you manage your corporate user accounts with Active Directory (AD), take advantage of groups in AD to dynamically provision user accounts to Nexthink and set their permissions accordingly.

-Basically, the solution is to map AD groups to user profiles in Nexthink.
+Basically, the solution consists on mapping AD groups to user profiles in Nexthink.
 Then the Portal automatically provisions user accounts from the AD users that belong to those groups.

 The provisioning of user accounts to Nexthink works in Active Directory setups with one or multiple domains.